afi-dev/eduplanner-preview/README.md

 # How to Contribute

+For full details on how to contribute, including guidelines for submitting issues, pull requests, and testing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ### Submitting Issues

 Use the [Issue Tracker](https://github.com/afi-dev/eduplanner/issues) to submit bug reports and feature or enhancement requests.
 Before submitting a new issue, make sure there are no similar open issues.